Ricardolau/mirror_virtuemart/branches/virtuemart-1.1/build_scripts/vmpatch/README.txt

  (You do not need to change the repository paths.)
 5. Inside build.patch11y-11x.xml, change the line below to match your properties file name (from step 4):
  <property file="build.patch114-113.properties" />
 6. Run the "patch" target in build.patch11y-11x.xml.
 It is the default target.
+E.g.

+	ant -f build.patch115-112.xml patch

 NOTE: In the output from running the ant build script, you can safely ignore any paths the are from another branch; they are removed automatically from the build.